 In most cases, the insurance proceeds are not part of the estate as it pertains to the individual who has died.

 The insurance money is being received most often is under creditor protection.
 Meaning creditors of the deceased cannot go after the money left to the beneficiary.

 Life insurance can be complex.
 It means there can be exceptions to some of the general rules as they pertain to life insurance and beneficiaries.
-Issues can arise due to the particular province which the insurance is governed by.
+Issues can arise due to the particular province in which the insurance is governed.

 Whether the insurance proceeds were being declared under a designation, for example, when an individual names a beneficiary on the insurance contract.
 Or whether the beneficiaries were made under a declaration.
 Such as a written document or a will for example.